 Items (c), (d) and (g) are for the geotechnical engineer to assess, with consideration of the findings herein.
-Ascent Geotechnical Consulting (2019) found that the proposed development was at an acceptably low risk of damage over a 100 year planning period with appropriate measures incorporated in the design and construction, thus meeting (c), (d) and (g).
+Assuming that they find that the proposed development is at an acceptably low risk of damage over a 100 year planning period with appropriate measures incorporated in the design and construction, this would meet (c), (d) and (g).
 On this basis, (e) should not be necessary, noting that this would be more applicable in a sandy beach environment.